-EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2017
+EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2018

-We have increased our forecast and now believe that 2017 will have approximately average activity.
-The odds of a significant El Niño in 2017 have diminished somewhat, and portions of the tropical Atlantic have anomalously warmed over the past two months.
-While the tropical Atlantic is warmer than normal, the far North Atlantic remains colder than normal, potentially indicative of a negative phase of the Atlantic Multi-Decadal Oscillation.
+We have decreased our forecast and now believe that 2018 will have approximately average activity.
+While we still do not anticipate a significant El Niño during the 2018 Atlantic hurricane season, most of the North Atlantic has continued to anomalously cool over the past two months.
+The eastern and central tropical Atlantic is cooler than normal at present.
 We anticipate a near-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
 As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
 They should prepare the same for every season, regardless of how much activity is predicted.

-(as of 1 June 2017)
+(as of 31 May 2018)